With the following free road trip apps you can make the most difficult road trip seem easy, eliminating the need for tons of trip preplanning.

 Have you ever watched food porn such as Diners, Drive-ins and Dives, No Reservations or perhaps Man vs Food?
 We have and we keep saying how great it would be to eat at them all.
 Well thanks to this app, accomplishing that will be much easier.
 TV Food Maps allows you to enter a road trip, search by location, or simply search near your current location and will list all the places that have been featured on one of those programs.

 It will put them on a map, tell you which program it was featured on, when it was featured, and includes links to menus as well as business hours.
 If you’re in a new area and want to go somewhere quirky with good food, this app can help.

 This is another Google app that runs in the background on your phone.
 When you enter an area, Field Trip will provide a card that pops up with details about the location.
 In addition to displaying historical facts, it will also point out the best places to eat and drink and guide you to the latest stores and products.

-In larger cities this app can be a bit overwhelming, but in most locations the knowledge it will impart on you will be welcomed.
+In larger cities, this app can be a bit overwhelming, but in most locations, the knowledge it will impart to you will be welcomed.